lukavuko/DATA534_Project_G2/README.md

 #> 5 4DEjNTTeQcxHgZMl1OhwWi
 ```

-Fancy a shorter episode, use the duration filter and…
+If we only have 30 minutes to spare, the duration filter can be used.

 ``` r
 getRecentEpisodes('5RdShpOtxKO3ZWohR2M6Sv', duration = 30, limit=5)